Andryj96/alexandria-test/README.md

 This is a Node.js application that connects to the GitHub API to perform various functionalities related to repositories.
 It provides endpoints to search, store, and favorite repositories.
 The application also utilizes a database to persist repository and favorite data.

+### Tech Stack

+Express.JS -> Prisma ORM -> PostgreSQL

 ## Installation

 1. Clone the repository from the repository URL.
-2. Create a `.env` file in the project root directory and set the required environment variables:
+2. Create a `.env` file in the project root directory and set the required environment variables, can use this values:

    ```
    POSTGRES_USER=alexandria